A selection of 20 stunning green slate headstones and memorials to inspire you. This includes 10 recently added headstone designs.

-Have you ever heard of green slate?
-After seeing the following beautiful headstones, you will hopefully love it as much as I do.
+Have you ever heard of green slate used for headstones?
+After seeing the following beautiful headstones, you will hopefully love the stone as much as I do.
 Green slate is such a versatile material, which allows detail in the same way as granite whilst at the same time remaining more natural and weathering gently with time.
 I always use British materials whenever possible, and green slate from Cumbria is one example.
+This is otherwise known as Westmoreland Slate, and is the stone I tend to recommend when someone wants a soft, light green/grey headstone, although one could argue it is more of a grey than green.

-The 'bull-nose', round edges on this unique headstone invite the hand to touch.
+The 'bull-nose', round edges on this unique green slate headstone invite the hand to touch.
 The informal letterforms were drawn without using horizontal guide lines giving it a flow which is childlike and sensitive.

 This green slate headstone blends in beautifully into its surroundings, yet it remains formal and dignified.